franpanteli/CSS-HTML-Sass-Bootcamp-Library/README.md

 Welcome to the CSS-HTML-Sass Bootcamp Library!
 This repository contains my notes from the 12-week AMSxOpenClassrooms web development bootcamp.
 Each PDF file in this repository corresponds to video notes on a course in the section of the bootcamp and is published here for use as a reference resource.
 This extensive curriculum is meticulously crafted to guide students through a transformative journey in front-end web development, emphasising key technologies such as HTML, CSS, and Sass.

+## Purpose

+This repository aims to provide students with a formal, organised, and detailed resource to complement their learning journey.
+The curated content spans from foundational concepts to advanced techniques, ensuring a comprehensive understanding of front-end web development.

 ## Course Structure

 1. [**Set Up Your Front-End Development Environment**](./1%20Set%20Up%20Your%20Front-End%20Development%20Environment.pdf)